The verdict

 What AI consistently says

-- +Organic line offers excellent gum-free and additive-free options
+- +Organic line offers zero-gum formulations

 What AI doesn't mention